rossta/static_fm/README.markdown

 # static_fm

-A static file manager: install and upgrade vendor assets (Javascript|CSS).
+A static file manager: install and upgrade vendor assets like javascript libraries and css frameworks.

+## Usage

+Install the gem.

+  gem install static_fm

+  # or with Bundler
+  gem 'static_fm', :group => :development

+Download your favorite library to your app.

+  $ static install jquery public/javascripts/

+## Why?

+StaticFM aims to be a useful tool for quickly adding common asset libraries and frameworks to your app without having to google for the right version or the URLs.

 ## About